JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_02/conditions.md

 <header class = "info-header">Function declaration:</header><p>
 ```

 So far, we did not show how to define functions.
 However, the above example should show the basic syntax for defining functions.
 The `return` keyword specifies the function output.
 In this case, the function returns nothing since we only want to compare numbers.
-If we need to define a function that returns one or more variables, then the following syntax is used:
+If we need to define a function that returns more than one variable, the following syntax is used.

 ```julia
 return x, y, z
 ```

 Here `x`, `y`, and `z` are some variables.
-We will define this properly in the [next lesson](@ref Functions).
+We will discuss the function declaration in more detail in the [next lesson](@ref Functions).

 ```@raw html
 </p></div>